netlify/netlify-lambda/README.md

-## Netlify Lambda CLI
+## Netlify Lambda

-This is a small CLI tool that helps with building or serving lambdas built with a simple webpack/babel setup.
+This is an optional tool that helps with building or locally developing [Netlify Functions](https://www.netlify.com/docs/functions/) with a simple webpack/babel build step.

-The goal is to make it easy to work with Lambda's with modern ES6 without being dependent on having the most state of the art node runtime available in the final deployment environment and with a build that can compile all modules into a single lambda file.
+The goal is to make it easy to write Lambda's with transpiled JS/Typescipt features and imported modules.

-Since v1.0.0 the dependencies were upgraded to Webpack 4 and Babel 7.

 ## Installation

 **We recommend installing locally** rather than globally: `yarn add -D netlify-lambda`.
 This will ensure your build scripts don't assume a global install which is better for your CI/CD (for example with Netlify's buildbot).

+If you don't have a [`netlify.toml`](https://www.netlify.com/docs/netlify-toml-reference/) file, you'll need one ([example](https://github.com/netlify/create-react-app-lambda/blob/master/netlify.toml)).
+Define the `Functions` field where the functions will be built to and served from.

 ## Usage

-Netlify lambda installs two commands:
+We expose two commands:

 ```
 netlify-lambda serve <folder>
 netlify-lambda build <folder>
 ```

-**IMPORTANT**: Both commands depend on a `netlify.toml` file being present in your project and configuring functions for deployment.

 The `serve` function will start a dev server and a file watcher for the specified folder and route requests to the relevant function at: